chesterbeckett/chesterbeckett.github.io/_posts/2024-05-05-appgwinfrontofafd.md

 ## AppGW Prerequisites/Assumptions

-For the purposes of this document I used the default setup for AppGW/ Keyvault integration, the details of which are [here](https://learn.microsoft.com/en-us/azure/application-gateway/key-vault-certs).
+For the purposes of this document I used the default setup for AppGW/ Keyvault integration, the details of which are <a href="https://learn.microsoft.com/en-us/azure/application-gateway/key-vault-certs" target="_blank">here</a>.

 - I used a Windows VM in the *test.domain.com-bepool* AppGW Backend Pool, which was setup with IIS, a 443 binding attached to the hostname (*test.domain.com*) with the SSL cert, and SNI enabled.
 Also consider the VMs NSG rules need to allow the AppGW inbound on 443.
 - AppGW is already integrated to the KV for SSL Certificate.